aplatform64/aplatform64/docs/index.md

 - Fedora35
 - Debian10
 - Debian11
+- MacOSX12

 Notice that roles have their own compatibility matrix.
-Refer to their documentation for further details.
+Refer to the respective documentation for further details.

 ### Prerequisites